 The best axes for splitting wood is a either a splitting axe or splitting maul.
 What are the differences between these two types of tools?

-As we touched upon earlier, a splitting axe is designed to split along the grain of wood to break the fibers apart, not cut them.
-It has a tapered head, generally weighing about 3-6 lbs.
+As we said earlier, a splitting axe is designed to split along the grain of wood to break the fibers apart, not cut them.
+It has a tapered head, generally weighing between 3 and 6 pounds.
 When you swing the axe down, the force of the wedge causes the wood to split.
-Generally lighter than a splitting maul, the splitting axe is multi-purposed and can be used for a longer period of time.
+Typically lighter than a splitting maul, a splitting axe can be used for a longer period of time.
 You can chose between a wooden handle or composite handle.
-The composite splitting axe is lighter than the wooden handle and more durable, but both are great options as many people still love the feel of an old wood handle axe.
+Composite splitting axes are lighter than wooden ones, as well as more durable; however, both are fine options.
+Many people still love the feel of an old wooden axe!

-Don't take our word for it.
-Watch the YouTube user review on our highly recommend large splitting axe.
+But why take our word for it?
+Watch a YouTube user review of our highly recommended large splitting axe:

-A splitting maul is like a huge sledge hammer with a pointed axe head.
-The maul head generally weights around 6-8 lbs.
-With a longer handle and duller blade edge, it bluntly splits the wood based on more pure force.
-However, the disadvantage of using the splitting maul over a splitting axe is its total weight.
-Requiring more energy to swing the maul, you will get tired more quickly.
+A splitting maul is essentially a huge sledge hammer with a pointed axe head.
+The maul head generally weighs between 6 and 8 pounds.
+Featuring a longer handle and duller blade edge, a maul bluntly splits wood through sheer force.
+However, the disadvantage of using a splitting maul rather than a splitting axe is the heavier weight.
+Because it requires more energy to swing a maul, you’ll get tired more quickly.